pystardust/ani-cli/README.md

 ### Setup in termux

-* Open Termux and run this command to install git, curl, and mpv:
+* Open Termux and run this command to install git and curl:
 ```
-pkg install git curl mpv
+pkg install git curl
 ```